blocknetdx/documentation/docs/service-nodes/setup.md

 ??? example "Staking With Service Node Collateral"
 	To stake your Service Node collateral, you can enable staking as you normally would.
 The inputs used for your Service Node collateral are all tracked, so when you "hit" a stake and it generates a new input it will auto-register for you to keep the Service Node active.

+	After a stake, the Service Node is still active for all existing clients, but will be inactive for new clients until the 2 confirmations are complete.

 	Note: If you register the Service Node from a collateral wallet then import the Service Node's BLOCK address to another machine for staking, the Service Node will go offline.
 Make sure you register the Service Node (`servicenoderegister`) from the machine that will be staking so that it will know to auto-register on stake.